 Here are some Dos and Don’ts of medical and healthcare facility leasing.

 Do: Tenants should address regulatory issues.

-If a medical tenant is renting a real estate in a facility owned by either a medical practice, hospital, ambulatory surgery center, or other entity with whom the tenant has a referral relationship then the parties must comply with the federal Stark’s and Anti-Kickback rules and regulations.
-To protect against violations, an appraisal of fair market value of the space or defensible justification for the rental amount must be obtained with help of proficient real estate valuation services.
+If a medical tenant is renting a real estate in a facility owned by either a medical practice, hospital, ambulatory surgery center or other entity with whom the tenant has a referral relationship then the parties must comply with the federal Stark’s and Anti-Kickback rules and regulations.
+To protect against violations, an appraisal of the fair market value of the space or defensible justification for the rental amount must be obtained with help of proficient real estate valuation services.